DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition

 \section{Conclusion}

 In this paper, we develop a transformer-based architecture with local-global attention stratification for efficient video recognition.
 Empirical study demonstrates that the proposed method achieves a better accuracy-speed trade-off on five popular video recognition datasets.
-We will release the code for public use soon.
 In the future, we plan to remove the strong dependency on pretrained models and design a useful strategy to train our model from scratch.
 Another direction is to explore the use of our model in other applications, such as video segmentation and prediction.